-Kade was shockingly let go of her affiliation with GGPoker after making disgruntled comments about their new face of the company, Dan Bilzerian.
+Kade was shockingly let go of her affiliation with GGPoker after making disgruntled comments about their new face of the company in Dan Bilzerian.
 The two went back and forth with one another before the group severed ties with Kade.
 Luckily, she now gets a brand-new company to continue her career with after her huge win.

 Will Joyner Wins The 2021 Wynn Spring Classic Event